-On May 28, 2012, the Board approved the declaration of cash dividends at P0.05 per share in favor of stockholders of record as of May 31, 2012 paid on June 27, 2012.
+On May 28, 2012, the Company's Board of Directors approved the declaration of cash dividends at P0.05 per share in favor of stockholders of record as of May 31, 2012 paid on June 27, 2012.
 Total dividends in 2012 amounted to P108.12 million.

 Dividends declared by the Company on its shares of stocks are payable in cash or in additional shares of stock.
-The payment of dividends will depend upon the earnings, cash flow and financial condition of the Corporations and other factors.
+The payment of dividends will depend upon the earnings, cash flow and financial condition of the

+Corporations and other factors.

-There are no restrictions that will limit the ability to pay dividends on common equ
+There are no restrictions that will limit the ability to pay dividends on common equity.